hotenabc/NFQ-test-solution/README.md

 ### 1. Separation of Concerns:

 **Old Code:**
-The `updateQuality` method in the `GildedRose` class contained complex logic with numerous if-else statements to handle different types of items.
+The `updateQuality` method in the `Product` class contained complex logic with numerous if-else statements to handle different types of items.
 This made the method hard to read, maintain, and extend.

 **Refactored Code:**
 The logic for updating items is separated into individual strategy classes (`AgedBrieUpdateStrategy`, `BackstagePassUpdateStrategy`, `SulfurasUpdateStrategy`, and `DefaultUpdateStrategy`).
 Each class encapsulates the update behavior for a specific type of item, following the Single Responsibility Principle.
 This makes the code easier to understand and modify.